 a) Example 1: Connect to the console WiFi server with a PC.
-Choose WiFi network settings from Windows (or search "Change Wi-Fi Settings" from WIndows), and Connect to the PWS- WiFi network, as shown in Figure 36 (your Wi-Fi network name may be slightly different but will always begin with PWS-).
+Choose WiFi network settings from Windows (or search "Change Wi-Fi Settings" from Windows), and Connect to the PWS- WiFi network, as shown in Figure 36 (your WiFi network name may be slightly different, but will always begin with PWS-).

-When connected to this network you may see that there is no internet this is correct and you may proceed b) Example 2.
+b) Example 2.
 Connect to the console WiFi server with a Mac.
 Choose the Settings icon and Network c) Example 3.
 Connect to the console WiFi server with an iPhone or iPad.
 Choose the d) Example 4.
 Connect to the console WiFi server with an Android.
 From the Apps icon, choose the Settings icon and Wi-Fi (Figure 40).
-Connect to the PWS- WiFi network, as shown in Figure 41 (your Wi-Fi network name may be slightly different but will always begin with PWS-).
+Connect to the PWS- WiFi network, as shown in Figure 41 (your WiFi network name may be slightly different, but will always begin with PWS-).

-Connect to the PWS- WiFi network, as shown in Figure 37 (your WiFi network name may be slightly different but will always begin with PWS-).
+Connect to the PWS- WiFi network, as shown in Figure 37 (your WiFi network name may be slightly different, but will always begin with PWS-).

 Settings icon and Wi-Fi (Figure 38).
-Connect to the PWS- WiFi network, as shown in Figure 39 (your Wi-Fi network name may be slightly different but will always begin with PWS-).
+Connect to the PWS- WiFi network, as shown in Figure 39 (your WiFi network name may be slightly different, but will always begin with PWS-).